Manage Cookie Settings

 To register your interest in joining the AGM by Microsoft Teams please e-mail firstname.lastname@example.org

-- These notes form part of the notice of meeting.
+1 These notes form part of the notice of meeting.

-- Re-election/Election of Directors
+2 Re-election/Election of Directors

 You may appoint the Chair of the meeting or anyone else as your proxy.
 Your proxy does not have to be a member of the Society.
 Your proxy may vote for you at the meeting but only on a poll.
 A poll is a formal written vote, for example, the election of directors will be by poll.
 Your proxy may speak at the meeting and may demand or join in demanding a poll.

-- Voting qualifications
+5 Voting qualifications

 You can vote if you:

-- are at least 18 years old on 27 April 2022; and
+a) are at least 18 years old on 26 April 2023; and

-(ii) owed the Society not less than £100 in respect of a mortgage debt on 31 December 2021 and owe the Society not less than £100 in respect of a mortgage debt on the voting date;
+(ii) owed the Society not less than £100 in respect of a mortgage debt on 31 December 2022 and owe the Society not less than £100 in respect of a mortgage debt on the voting date;

-c) are the only or the first named account holder in our records for the relevant share or mortgage account.The ‘voting date’ referred to above is:
+c) are the only or the first named account holder in our records for the relevant share or mortgage account.

-- 27 April 2022 if voting in person at the meeting.
+b) 26 April 2023 if voting in person at the meeting.

-- In addition, you can vote only once as a member, irrespective of the number of mortgage and 7 savings accounts you hold and whether you hold accounts in different capacities (for example, 7 on your own behalf and as a trustee).
+6 In addition, you can vote only once as a member, irrespective of the number of mortgage and savings accounts you hold and whether you hold accounts in different capacities (for example, on your own behalf and as a trustee).

-- We ask shareholding members attending the meeting to produce their passbooks or other evidence of membership.
+a) We ask shareholding members attending the meeting to produce their passbooks or other evidence of membership.

-- We ask borrowing members attending the meeting to have their account number available as evidence of membership.
+b) We ask borrowing members attending the meeting to have their account number available as evidence of membership.

 c) If you are appointing a proxy, other than the Chair of the meeting, to attend the meeting and vote on your behalf, please make sure that your proxy brings an appropriate form of identification to the meeting.